 Every year many of us make New Year’s resolutions to make certain changes in our lives.
 Though we may start out determined, we often fall short of sticking to goals that may be too unrealistic after a few weeks.
 Be that as it may, you have a better shot of accomplishing all your goals if healthy.
-With that said, if 2019 is going to be your year to get healthier so you can gain the energy and will to accomplish former and future resolutions, then here are some important healthy habits to adopt.
+With that said, if this is going to be your year to get healthier so you can gain the energy and will to accomplish former and future resolutions, then here are some important healthy habits to start now.

 Healthy Habits to Adopt This New Year Starts With Staying Hydrated